-The land use is not going to be significantly change as the proposed expansion will be carried out within existing plant premises, thus there will be no issue of involvement of any agriculture land or settlement on the contrary there will be positive impact on the socio economic environment of the area.
+The present land use is change.
+Moreover, proposed implantation of project will be carried out within Industrial complex, thus there will be no issue of involvement of any agriculture land or settlement on the contrary there will be positive impact on the socio economic environment of the area.
 Increase in direct/indirect job opportunity shall take place.
 Services in the locality shall be used and accordingly growth in economic structure of the area will take place.